Mexico Birding Tour

 Over the next 3 days we will bird the wonderful areas surrounding Oaxaca City.
 We normally plan certain areas for specific days, but this could change depending on recent sighting reports or local weather conditions.
 But rest assured we will cover all the hotspots in search of this region’s top birds!

-Today we will look for special endemic species such as Bridled and Oaxaca Sparrow, Boucard’s Wren, Dusky Hummingbird, Beautiful Sheartail, Grey-breasted Woodpecker, White-throated Towhee, White-striped Woodcreeper, Cinnamon-rumped Seedeater, and our first chances for the stunning Collared Towhee.
+This morning, we will look for special endemic species such as Bridled and Oaxaca Sparrow, Boucard’s Wren, Dusky Hummingbird, Beautiful Sheartail, Grey-breasted Woodpecker, White-throated Towhee, White-striped Woodcreeper, Cinnamon-rumped Seedeater, and our first chances for the stunning Collared Towhee.
 Other species include Crested Caracara, Least Grebe, Ruddy Duck, Great and Snowy Egret, Great and Little Blue Heron, American Coot, Spotted, Solitary and Least Sandpiper, Killdeer, Black and Turkey Vulture, Acorn Woodpecker, Black-vented Oriole, Curve-billed Thrasher, Cassin’s and Thick-billed Kingbird, Painted Whitestart, Northern Rough-winged Swallow, Elegant Euphonia, Pileated, Nutting’s, Ash-throated, Vermilion and Social Flycatcher, Bridled Titmouse, American Bushtit and many more.

-After our exciting day in the surrounding valleys we will return to our hotel in Oaxaca City.
+After our exciting day in the surrounding valleys, we will return to our hotel in Oaxaca City.
 We will get together for dinner and to update our lists, and then head off to bed for a good night’s sleep.

 Day 3: